 Airtable offers team management features, as well as spreadsheet-based project management functions.
 On the other hand, Trello aims to make every element of the project management workflow that much simpler.
-In short, Airtable table focuses on the inside outs of the project management functions, while Trello ensures that you have a smooth workflow.
+In short, the Airtable table focuses on the inside outs of the project management functions, while Trello ensures that you have a smooth workflow.

 Pricing and Free Plan